- The National Trails

 National Trail geocoins

 Each Trail has a number of lovely National Trail geocoins.
 Some have already been released.
-More will be released annually in July to mark the start of the summer holidays and National Trail Geocaching weekend.
+More will be released annually in July to mark the start of the summer holidays and then every week for ten weeks.
 Keep a look out for the coins and remember to check their mission.
 If you can please help them on their journey.
 Some of them will want to stay on their home Trail, others will be trying to visit other Trails and some will want to go much further afield.